Here's Who Lived and Who Died in Game of Thrones' Battle of Winterfell

 Following two episodes of buildup, the epic third episode of Game of Thrones‘ eighth season saw Jon Snow, Daenerys Targaryen and the rest of our still-living heroes face off with the Night King and his army of dead in the Battle of Winterfell.

 It was a brutal night for viewers that resulted in the deaths of a number of fan-favorite characters.
 In earlier seasons, Game of Thrones was well known for killing off main players in the most heart-wrenching ways imaginable.
-But it’s been a while since anyone truly integral to the story has gotten the axe.

-With that being said, here’s a complete list of everyone who lived and died and who survived the Game of Thrones’ Battle of Winterfell.
+But this time, it wasn’t just the good guys — read on for a complete list of everyone who lived and died and who survived the Game of Thrones’ Battle of Winterfell.

 Here’s who lived through the Battle of Winterfell